 - Transport and Bangkok sightseeing (2-day package + 1 day in Pattaya): 5000 + 1480 + 4000 = 10,480 OR $335 (AED 1,230)

 The next three days were spent on booking and sightseeing.
 We managed to find a tourist and travel desk in our hotel lobby and booked with them without further ado.
 If you’re looking for cheaper rates or a cheap tour guide in Bangkok, you can check out some affordable tours on Get Your Guide.
 There are plenty of tours available on the website if you are searching for what to see in Bangkok.

-- Day 1: Private car + Floating Market + Elephant and Crocodile Show + Pratunam Market = 5,000 Baht
+- Day 1: Private car with private guide Bangkok+ Floating Market + Elephant and Crocodile Show + Pratunam Market = 5,000 Baht

 I was looking forward to visiting the floating market since I had heard a lot about it.
 And, it did not disappoint.
 A 2-hour boat ride where you can stop for pictures and shopping plus a 10-minute stop at two temples and a Coconut Sugar Factory.

 [Look here for a private boat trip to Damnoen Floating Market with a bonus trip to Maeklong Railway Market!
-I wish I had taken this tour but for sure booking this next time I visit Bangkok]
+I wish I had taken this tour but for sure booking this next time in my visit Bangkok guide]

 While I wasn’t a big fan of the sugar factory, I loved the architecture of the temples and how the skies totally seem insta worthy here.
 Don’t you think?